 Here, you’ll find water activities galore, awesome hiking trails, fabulous restaurants, and stunning views everywhere you look.
-Lake Martin Alabama is the perfect place to relax, unwind, and enjoy fun times with family and friends.
+Lake Martin in Alabama is the perfect place to relax, unwind, and enjoy fun times with family and friends.

 The best part?
 Lake Martin is located just over the Georgia border!
 Just a 2-hour drive from Atlanta, you don’t have to go far to get to this awesome Alabama locale.